asher-lab/DevOps-Roadmap-Kit/CI-CD Pipeline/README.md

 2. Build Now | Configure if you will add , modify or delete executables.

 ## Configuring Git together with Jenkins
-###  Basic Steps in connecting GIT to Jenkins Pipeline
+###  A. Basic Steps in connecting GIT to Jenkins Pipeline

 ```
 1. Add repo url.